Fix: Always on Display not Working on Samsung Galaxy

 Tap on Screen Saver in the Display Settings

-3. Then disable the Screen Saver by toggling its switch to the off position.
+3. Turn off Screen Saver by toggling the switch to the off position.

 Disable the Screen Saver of Your Phone

-4. Now restart your phone and upon restart, check if AOD is working fine.
+4. Restart your phone and see if AOD works afterwards.

-1. Launch the Settings of your phone and then tap on the Advanced Features.
+1. Go to Settings and tap Advanced Features.

 Open Advanced Features of Samsung Galaxy

-3. Now restart your phone and upon restart, check if Always-on Display (AOD) is clear of the error.
+3. Restart your phone and check if Always On Display is working.

-1. Launch Settings of your phone and tap on Lock Screen & Security.
+1. Open Settings and tap Lock Screen & Security.

 Open Lock Screen & Security in the Settings of Your Phone

-2. Then open Clock and FaceWidgets and disable Roaming Clock.
+2. Tap Clock and FaceWidgets, then turn off Roaming Clock.

 Disable Roaming Clock

-1. Swipe down (with two fingers) from the top of the screen to open the Quick settings menu.
+1. Swipe down (with two fingers) from the top of the screen to open Quick Settings.

 Tap and Hold Bixby Routines

-5. Now check if an update of the application is available, if so, then update the Bixby Routines.
+5. If an update is available, update Bixby Routines.

 Update Bixby Routines

-6. After updating Bixby Routines, restart your phone and upon restart, check if AOD is working fine.
+6. Restart your phone and check if AOD is functioning correctly.

 Show System in Apps Settings

-3. Then open Always on Display and tap on Force Stop.
+3. Select Always On Display and tap Force Stop.

 Force Stop Always on Display